ysharplanguage/FastJsonParser/README.md

 </tr>
 </table>

-The same, with the test files and timings details:
+The same, with the test files and timings details :

 (smaller time means faster)